kyma-project/kyma/docs/05-technical-reference/00-custom-resources/oper-01-istio.md

 type: Custom Resource
 ---

-The `istios.operator.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format the Reconciler use to configure and install Istio.
+The `istios.operator.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format the Reconciler uses to configure and install Istio.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```shell
 kubectl get crd istios.operator.kyma-project.io -o yaml